 – If the results are maintained, the investment in the latter will be reinforced, the creative will generate more and more impressions and will be widely distributed.

-– After this phase, creatives begins to generate Ad Fatigue.
+– After this phase, creatives begin to generate Ad Fatigue.
 The CTR (click through rate) decreases which increases the CPI (cost per installation).
 There is a clear link between increased frequency and lower CTR.

-– Users get bored, interact less with the ad, so performance begins to decline.
+– Users get bored, and interact less with the ad, so performance begins to decline.
 The main change will be seen in the installation conversion rate as the CPI will increase more than the in-app behavior.
 However, this doesn’t mean that the ad is bad, it can still be a high-performing creative, just less performing than before.
 If you find that creatives continue to generate in-app actions, then your CPA will be only slightly affected.

-How to avoid Ad Fatigue ?
+How to avoid Ad Fatigue?

 Creative or Ad Fatigue is unavoidable and we must take it into account in campaign management.

 To avoid being confronted with it, optimize the campaigns to limit their impact: